Nauta & Amazon River Source Trip - Photo 1

 Nauta & Amazon River Source Trip

-On this excursion to Nauta and the source of the Amazon River, we will visit a Peruvian village and learn about the largest river in the world.
+On this excursion to Nauta and the source of the Amazon River, participants will visit the Peruvian village and learn about the Amazon River.
 Nauta & Amazon River Source Trip.
-We will pick you up at 9 am at your hotel in Iquitos, and then...

 • 9 hours

-On this excursion to Nauta and the source of the Amazon River, we will visit a Peruvian village and learn about the largest river in the world.
+On this excursion to Nauta and the source of the Amazon River, participants will visit the Peruvian village and learn about the Amazon River.

 Nauta & Amazon River Source Trip

-We will pick you up at 9 am at your hotel in Iquitos, and then travel by road to Nauta, located in the Peruvian province of Loreto.
+Pickup will be at 9 am from your hotel in Iquitos, followed by a road trip to Nauta, located in the Peruvian province of Loreto.

-On the way, we will pass through the wetlands and forests of Quistococha National Tourist Park and areas of 'chamizales' and 'varillales' vegetation in the Allpahuayo Mishana National Reserve, known for bird watching and possibly seeing endemic species.
+En route, travelers will pass through wetlands and forests of the Quistococha National Tourist Park and the vegetation areas of 'chamizales' and 'varillales' within the Allpahuayo Mishana National Reserve, a place suitable for bird watching with potential sightings of endemic species.

-Next, we will take a break for a picnic lunch.
-Afterward, we will enjoy a leisurely ride on the Marañon River in a motorboat to the confluence of the Ucayali River, the source of the Amazon River.
+A picnic lunch will follow, after which a leisurely motorboat ride on the Marañon River will take participants to the confluence of the Ucayali River, the source of the Amazon River.

-After a two-hour trip, we will reach the village of Grau and enjoy views from the Mirador del Amazonas.
-After the panoramic views, we will return by boat to Nauta.
+After a two-hour journey, the village of Grau will be reached, where extraordinary views from the Mirador del Amazonas can be enjoyed, followed by a boat return to Nauta.

-Finally, we will return by road to Iquitos, with arrival at your hotel scheduled for 5:30 pm.
+Finally, the return trip by road to Iquitos will conclude the excursion, with arrival at your hotel scheduled for 5:30 pm.

 Included